jesselawson/openpds/README.md

 Right now there is only _one_ tool, the Articles editor, and it's in development.

+## Markdown Article Editor

+The goal of the Article Editor is to create a public repository of markdown files that I can use as a source of truth for a programmatically generated static site blog (Hugo, Zola, Jekyll, Eleventy, etc) or github pages style service.

 **Alpha features**:
 - [X] User authentication
 - [X] If user does not have `org.openpds.defs` in PDS, prompts on login